m-dylan-spencer/Personal-Website/content/publication/spencer2-2022/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

+title: The role of neighborhoods in the age of crime hot spots
-title: Reinvestigating the relationship between cities and the spatial distribution of robbery
+subtitle: A multi-level theory of the spatial distribution of robbery in Chicago
-subtitle: A tale of eight cities
 summary: ''
 authors:
+- Cory Schnell
+- Samuel E. DeWitt
 - M. Dylan Spencer
-- Cory Schnell
 tags: []
 categories: []
-date: '2022-11-02'
+date: '2022-12-12'
 lastmod: 2020-09-28T23:51:23+02:00
 featured: true
 draft: false